 The goal of any marketing effort, aside from obviously gaining clients, should be to make the most of the money spent on getting more customers, and the overall marketing strategy.
 Ensure that you have a way to measure the effectiveness of anything you do to get clients.
 Doing this will also provide a means to determine if you’re meeting short-term objectives and help calculate annual return on investment.

-Planning and establishing operational order is important because it helps guide the decision-making process.
-Here are some variables to keep in mind as planning occurs:
+Planning and establishing a way of doing things is also known as operational order.
+This is important because it helps guide the decision-making process.
+Here are some variables to keep in mind as you plan.